 Whether you are a novice or a veteran in mountain biking, trails in Kathmandu will keep you entertained.
-From fairly easy paths to challenging and technical single tracks is what the hills around the valley offer.
+From fairly easy paths to challenging and technical single tracks is what the hills around the valley offers.
 While you discover more of Kathmandu, you are likely to be addicted to cycling as is the case with many in recent years.
 Mountain bikers in Kathmandu have never stopped exploring and newer trails open to anyone wishing to take a diversion.
 We list here some routes that have been frequented by cycling enthusiasts.

-Some of Mountain Biking routes in Kathmandu
+Some of the Mountain Biking Routes in Kathmandu

 Mudkhu – Jhor – Tokha

 North of the valley, a moderate slope through the Trishuli highway for about 30 minutes takes us to Mudkhu.
 This is the meeting point for cyclists: a small tea shop to rest and lots of routes to explore.
 From here, we follow the Trishuli highway till Tinpiple and take a diversion.
 You would be amazed by what you pass – rice fields and scanty settlement with forests covering a huge section of the path and a rather long one.
 The road to Jhor could be confusing; however, anyone passing by would be eager to help.
 This is the righteous location to rest and enjoy.
 The waterfall is a popular destination where you can easily get refreshed.
 Returning, the ancient Newar city will intrigue anyone with its hospitality and delicious cuisines.